2015 Alabama Crimson Tide softball team

-The 2015 Alabama Crimson Tide softball team is an American softball team, representing the University of Alabama for the 2015 NCAA softball season.
-The Crimson Tide play their home games at Rhoads Stadium.
-After losing in the 2014 Women's College World Series, the 2015 team looks to make the postseason for the 17th straight year, and the Women's College World Series for tenth time.
-This season represents the 19th season of softball in the school's history.
+The 2015 Alabama Crimson Tide softball team was an American softball team that represented the University of Alabama for the 2015 NCAA softball season.
+The Crimson Tide played their home games at Rhoads Stadium.
+After losing in the 2014 Women's College World Series, the 2015 team looked to make the postseason for the 17th straight year, and the Women's College World Series for tenth time.
+This season represented the 19th season of softball in the school's history.